Forests and the Environment

 and emotional needs

 Today, New York faces the challenges of a changing climate that could have far greater impacts than the 1930s drought.
 Forests, including urban forests, provide front-line defenses against the many impacts of global warming.
 Urban trees help shade and cool cities where heat builds up, saving energy that would otherwise be used for air-conditioning.
 Forests act as sponges during storms; they absorb rainfall and reduce flooding.
 Trees work as filters to clean the air we breathe; they catch and remove airborne particulate matter which causes respiratory irritation and illness.
 Trees use carbon dioxide (a greenhouse gas) and give off oxygen, an element essential for animal life.
 And, in an increasingly technological society, forests can help us reconnect to the natural world.
 Even a short walk in a forest can be restorative.
 In the shade of a forest, surrounded by trees and green foliage, we can feel the calming and renewing effect of the natural environment around us.

 "The nation behaves well if it treats the natural resources as assets which it must turn over to the next generation increased, and not impaired, in value." -- Theodore Roosevelt

 More about Forests and the Environment:

-- Immerse Yourself in a Forest for Better Health - Research shows that spending time among trees and in greenspaces has numerous health benefits.
+- Immerse Yourself in a Forest for Better Health - Research shows that spending time among trees and in nature is good for your health.